openshift/runbooks/alerts/network-observability-operator/PacketDropsByKernel.md

 ## Meaning

 The `PacketDropsByKernel` alert template is triggered when Network Observability detects a high percentage of packet drops by the Linux kernel.
 This template can generate multiple alert instances depending on how it's configured in the FlowCollector custom resource.

 **Possible alert variants:**

-- `PacketDropsByKernel_Critical` - Global cluster-wide kernel packet drop rate
+- `PacketDropsByKernel_Critical` - Global cluster-wide kernel packet drop
-  exceeds critical threshold (no grouping)
+  rate exceeds critical threshold
 - `PacketDropsByKernel_Warning` - Global cluster-wide kernel packet drop rate
-  exceeds warning threshold (no grouping)
+  exceeds warning threshold
 - `PacketDropsByKernel_Info` - Global cluster-wide kernel packet drop rate
-  exceeds info threshold (no grouping)
+  exceeds info threshold
-- `PacketDropsByKernel_PerDstNamespace{Critical,Warning,Info}` - Kernel packet
+- `PacketDropsByKernel_PerDstNamespace{Critical,Warning,Info}` - Kernel
-  drop rate for traffic destined to a specific namespace exceeds threshold
+  packet drop rate for traffic destined to a specific namespace exceeds threshold
-- `PacketDropsByKernel_PerSrcNamespace{Critical,Warning,Info}` - Kernel packet
+- `PacketDropsByKernel_PerSrcNamespace{Critical,Warning,Info}` - Kernel
-  drop rate for traffic originating from a specific namespace exceeds threshold
+  packet drop rate for traffic originating from a specific namespace exceeds threshold
-- `PacketDropsByKernel_PerDstNode{Critical,Warning,Info}` - Kernel packet drop
+- `PacketDropsByKernel_PerDstNode{Critical,Warning,Info}` - Kernel packet
-  rate for traffic destined to a specific node exceeds threshold
+  drop rate for traffic destined to a specific node exceeds threshold
-- `PacketDropsByKernel_PerSrcNode{Critical,Warning,Info}` - Kernel packet drop
+- `PacketDropsByKernel_PerSrcNode{Critical,Warning,Info}` - Kernel packet
-  rate for traffic originating from a specific node exceeds threshold
+  drop rate for traffic originating from a specific node exceeds threshold
 - `PacketDropsByKernel_PerDstWorkload{Critical,Warning,Info}` - Kernel packet
   drop rate for traffic destined to a specific workload exceeds threshold
 - `PacketDropsByKernel_PerSrcWorkload{Critical,Warning,Info}` - Kernel packet
   drop rate for traffic originating from a specific workload exceeds threshold

 The alert fires when the percentage of packets dropped by the kernel exceeds the configured threshold.
 These drops are detected via eBPF kfree_skb tracepoint which captures packets dropped in the kernel network stack.

 **Note:** This alert requires the `PacketDrop` agent feature to be enabled in the FlowCollector configuration.

 ### Switch to metric-only mode (alternative to alerts)

 If you want to monitor kernel packet drops in the Network Health dashboard without generating Prometheus alerts, you can change the health rule to metric-only mode:

 ```console
 $ oc edit flowcollector cluster